haxtheweb/edtechjoker/draft-outline.md

 - More time to work in class

 ## Thurs
-- Review of Project 3 options
-- Selection of Project 3 / scoping and asking questions (in class)
+- Review of Project 3 options.
+Select the option you want to do for Project 3 by the weekend.
+Do this by claiming it in the issue queue. max of 10 per project (2 projects may have 11, all must have 10 1st)
 - More time to work on project 2

 ## Homework